CUCraigT/Wallarm-Solutions-Engineer-Challenge/README.md

 - I will be using Docker running on my local Mac (Mac silicon, so ARM64 architecture) for the various components of this deployment including (as detailed in the drawing)
 **Backend Application/API endpoint**
 - I used Postman to connect to and test the HTTPBin container (also tested it against https://httpbin.org)
     - For the local container, I just ran it using `docker run -p 80:80 kennethreitz/httpbin`
     -  I was able to import the collection from Postman for quicker access to the various parts of the API (https://www.postman.com/postman/httpbin/documentation/0bjofuo/httpbin-org-current)
  - I set the `baseURL` variable to `https://httpbin.org` for testing on the web and `http://127.0.0.1` for testing my local API container
     - For testing against `https://httpbin.org`, I successfully got my external IP address
     - For testing against `http://172.0.0.1`, I successfully the IP of my Mac on the Docker Bridge network (in this case `172.17.0.1`)
  - For a simple test, I tested `GET` against `/ip`
- *** INCLUDE SCREENSHOTS ***

  - I also looked at using mockapi.io, but httpbin works well, since the API is fully set up. mockapi.io is nice when building out a quick mock API
 **GoTestWAF**
 - I spun this up in a Docker container running in my desktop environment